Robust Mixed-State Cluster States and Spurious Topological Entanglement Negativity: 1D Noisy Cluster States

 \subsection{Fidelity Correlator}

 In Sec.~\ref{Sec:1D_FC:X}, we exactly compute the fidelity correlator of the $X$-decohered 1D cluster state and demonstrate its exponential decay for $p < 1/2$.
 In Sec.~\ref{Sec:1D_FC:General}, we compute the fidelity correlator under general local Pauli noise and show the stability of the mixed-state SPT order of the decohered cluster state.
+In Sec.~\ref{Sec:1D_FC:NonPauli}, we provide numerical evidence of the robustness of the mixed-state SPT order under strongly symmetric non-Pauli noise.